joseph-a-levine/authoring/_older/february_2024.md

 [Matt Lakeman](https://mattlakeman.org/)'s West Africa series has come to a close, with [an addendum](https://mattlakeman.org/2024/01/27/other-notes-on-west-africa/) on every country which didn't get it's own post.
 I don't remember reading all of his country posts, but as a friend pointed out, I've linked to them before!

+i'm annoyed I've never spent any time in a CFA country now. sounds like heaven compared to salone and the gambia. but then i'd have to learn French.
+Him trying to sell Leones for USD made me laugh

+I've used his answer about feeling unsafe, too:
+> Also, West African people are really, really, super-duper nice.
+I’m not saying there are no West African criminals, but I’ve already documented a few instances of locals going to heroic lengths to protect me.
+I genuinely felt a bit safer because if anything bad did happen to me, I’m confident that locals would stand up for me and help me out.

+On the French:
+> French Africa seems more French than British Africa seems British. […] Yeah, France talks a big game about being a benevolent partner and helping former colonies, but really it just wants to maintain informal control over its colonies and is willing to screw over the local African populations to do so.
+Allegedly.

+Boringly good China takes

+Strong agree, having been to both of the two parks
+> This is what most of West African tourism is like.
+It’s a lot of time, energy, and hassle (and sometimes a lot of money) to do something interesting but fairly insubstantial.
+In the vast majority of the world, three hour hikes are free, or at most, require a small entry fee; they don’t require asking multiple people permission and hiring an unnecessary guide.
+Likewise, I spent two entire separate days travelling to two national parks in Sierra Leone, both of which were very cool, but both of which only had about two hours worth of stuff to do.

+On the same hike lol:
+> On the Mount Nimba hike, my guide spotted a poacher and ran after him on foot.
+He didn’t catch up, and I’m not sure what he would do even if he did; I didn’t get a good enough look to see if the poacher had a gun, but my guide certainly didn’t.

+hehehe
+> Sierra Leonese people talk REALLY LOUDLY and ARGUE A LOT ABOUT EVERYTHING.

+he got this wrong; they're 90% indian:
+> Speaking of extremely cheap things made in China, there are roughly 800 trillion motorbikes in West Africa.

+awwwww now i miss it
+> Freetown, Sierra Leon’s capital, is my second favorite city in West Africa, and IMO the most beautiful.
+City planning pro-tip – if you want to make a city pretty, just add hills.
+Sierra Leone looks like a generic large African city except it’s built on a series of hills which gives it a Brazilian favela vibe.
+And it’s beautiful.
+Really, truly stunning, especially from the hilltops.
+Best city to explore on foot in West Africa, by far.

+… how did he not see this coming?
+> A cop at another checkpoint asked if I had any bug spray.
+I thought it was some sort of security concern, so I spent five minutes fetching my super expensive high-end American bug spray from the bottom of my main backpack, and handed it to her.
+She said “thanks,” put it in her own bag, and told me I could leave.

+i'm sure i say dumb things all the time but huh i'm really surprised this surprised him after a year in west Africa
+> One of my motorcycle taxi drivers was the chief of the local village.
+Seemed like a regular dude.

+his love of Dakar tracks. everyone loves Dakar. i should go there. i should learn French.
+Yes Senegalese people are super hot.

 ## Links